yuhsuan1203/TSC/writeup_template.md

 | 0.004	      			| Beware of ice/snow						|
 | 0.001				    | Double curve			      				|

-For the fourth image ...
+For the fourth image, the model is sure that this is a No entry sign (probability of 1.000000), however, the image contains a Dangerous curve to the right sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        				|
 |:---------------------:|:-----------------------------------------:|